Vintage and Thrift Store Shopping in Nice – with interactive map!

-Come back down and continue on rue Droite until you get to the church, then look right: La Belle Epoque Vintage consignment store is tucked into the square, Place du Gesu, with a nice balance between stylish modern and vintage fashion finds.
+Come continue in the same direction on rue Droite until you get to the church, then look right: La Belle Epoque Vintage consignment store is tucked into the square, Place du Gesu, with a nice balance between stylish modern and vintage fashion finds.
 Sanela speaks better English and German than she does French, and opened the store years ago to feed her passion for vintage fashion finds.
 1 place du Gesu

-This street turns into rue Benoit Bunico; just keep going until you see the sidewalk sales racks beckoning you in to O’Chineur, ‘the bargain hunter’.
+Now go back up the street to where you were, and continue on rue de la Poissonerie which quickly turns into rue Benoit Bunico; just keep going until you see the sidewalk sales racks beckoning you in to O’Chineur, ‘the bargain hunter’.
 It may be tiny but it lives up to its name, as Laure keeps it stocked with lots of well-chosen variety.
 What sets her apart?
 The price!
+Check out her latest finds on her Facebook and Instagram pages.
 Afternoons only.
 8 rue Benoit Bunico

-And finally, at the end of rue Benoit Bunico, the finish line: Step into a time warp at the trippy Hippy Market for one big hilarious flashback from the 60’s and 70’s.
+And finally, at the end of rue Benoit Bunico, the finish line: Step into a time warp at the trippy Lib et Frip (formerly Hippy Market) for one big hilarious flashback from the 60’s and 70’s.
 With music and memories to match, the clothes are a blast from the past: cut off jeans, peasant blouses, bell bottoms, Keds high tops, vintage aloha shirts, macramé purses, tie dye… it goes on and on, just like the summer of love.
 3 rue Benoit Bunico

 And poof, you’re back where you started!

 Ready for a little break or maybe even some lunch?
-To keep in the theme, head to Café des Chineurs just off Place Garibaldi at the tip of rue Bonaparte and rue Cassini, for a fun café designed by die-hard vintage/retro aficionados, fully decorated with their antique market finds and full of beautiful mismatched place settings.
+To keep in the theme, head to Café des Chineurs just off Place Garibaldi at the top of rue Bonaparte (to the left of the Hotel Geneve sign), for a fun café designed by die-hard vintage/retro aficionados, fully decorated with their antique market finds and full of beautiful mismatched place settings.
 The cuisine is French tapas, so you can have a snack, lunch or just a coffee or glass of wine.

 Just off Place Garibaldi down rue Cassini, Frip’n the City trades in second-hand chic and funky fashion collectibles.
 A thrift store mainstay in the hip Petit Marais neighborhood for over 10 years, Laure’s motto is “Frip is chic!”
 10 rue Cassini, tram stop Garibaldi

-An adorable boudoir of style, Au Bonheur des Cocottes mixes fab one-of-a-kind dresses and accessoires among the furnishings and curios, creating displays that are little works of art in themselves.
+From there walk around the block to 19 rue Lascaris to find Au Bonheur des Cocottes, an adorable boudoir of style, mixing fab one-of-a-kind dresses and accessories among the furnishings and curios, creating displays that are little works of art in themselves.
 It’s worth going to her website for her gallery of photos alone!
-Pure inspiration.
-They lost their lease, so are saddly going to close their doors by the end of 2021, so get there fast… this is one of the best in Nice!
-19 rue Lascaris, tram stop Port Lympia
+Pure inspiration… this is one of the best in Nice!
+Tram stop Port Lympia.

 Downtown Nice, the fashion gets serious, with several resell boutiques that only deal in the best of the best.
 These prices for second hand clothes might shock the uninitiated, but are absolute steals for those that love designer labels.
 Clientele: mostly French.